-The term dewatering is used to control groundwater through pumping at construction sites, it is known as construction dining and also used at mine sites known as mine catering.
+The term dewatering is used to control groundwater through pumping at construction sites known as construction dining and also used at mine sites known as mine catering.

 Here we will learn about dewatering, types of dewatering & much more.